 Every year our production team hand-make millions of Remembrance products for the Royal Family and The Royal British Legion’s Poppy Appeal.

-We were founded in 1922 to provide employment opportunities to wounded soldiers returning from WWI and a partnership was struck at the time between the British Legion and the Disabled Society (soon to become The Poppy Factory) to produce poppies for the second annual Haig Fund (now the Poppy Appeal).
+We were founded in 1922 to provide employment for veterans injured during The First World War and a partnership was struck at the time between The Royal British Legion and The Poppy Factory to produce poppies for the second annual Haig Fund (now the Poppy Appeal).

-This was such a successful venture between the two charities that it continues to this day; Around 30 disabled veterans, their dependents, and a small team of home-workers, work year-round to produce wreaths, crosses and poppies to meet an annual order from The Royal British Legion.
+This was such a successful venture between the two charities that it continues to this day; around 30 veterans and dependents with disabilities, and a small team of home-workers, work year-round to produce wreaths, Remembrance symbols and poppies to meet an annual order from The Royal British Legion.

-We produce various wooden remembrance symbols so that people from any faiths are able to honour their loved ones who lost their lives defending this country.
+We produce various wooden Remembrance symbols so that people from any faiths are able to honour their loved ones who lost their lives defending this country.

-In 2017, our team of disabled veterans, their dependants and home-workers (and even teams of volunteers) hand-made 7.6 million Remembrance poppies for The Royal British Legion.
+Last year our production team hand-made 7.6 million Remembrance poppies for The Royal British Legion.

 Poppies have long been a symbol of Remembrance for many.
 In the UK, poppies are usually worn in the lead up to Remembrance Sunday in November every year, as a reminder of the huge sacrifices of those in the Armed Forces community.